Lab 0: Getting Started (Windows Setup)

 Changing Directories

-To move into another directory, use the cd command (which stands for change directory).
+To move into another directory, use the cd command (which stands for change directory). cd takes in a path as input and changes the working directory of your terminal to be directory identified by that path.

 Let's try moving into your Desktop directory.
 First, make sure you're in your home directory by typing: